About Capitol Hill Village

 What is Capitol Hill Village?

 Capitol Hill Village is a nonprofit established in 2007 serving older adults in Capitol Hill and surrounding DC neighborhoods.
-We're one of 74 villages in the DC metro region and one of nearly 300 nationwide, all dedicated to helping seniors age in place within their community.
+We’re one of 74 Villages in the DC, Maryland, and Virginia area and one of nearly 300 nationwide, all dedicated to helping seniors age in place within their community.

-We connect older adults to volunteer help, social activities, educational programs, transportation, and professional care navigation — everything you need to thrive at home.
+We connect older adults to volunteer help, social activities, educational programs, transportation, and more — everything you need to thrive at home.

 Our Vision